 Reason concretely, spatially, and intuitively

-Propose inviable and incomplete ideas and appreciate the reasoning of others
+Propose inviable and incomplete ideas and appreciate the reasoning of others2

 Consider and respond to the impact mathematics has on people